CodepediaOrg/codepediaorg.github.io/_posts/snippets/2023/2023-03-02-compare-mongoose-model-objects-in-jest.md

 published: true
 snippetId: 63ff7adb1b5b8945055f4e59
 categories: [snippets]
-tags: [javascript, mongoose, testing, jest, codever-snippets]
+tags: [javascript, mongoose, testing, jest, codever-snippets, mongodb]
 ---

 The schema model object in Mongoose provides an `_id` that is of type `ObjectId`.
 If you are not interested in